mflaxman/blind-xpub/README.md

 #### Sign Using Blinded Key

-This can also be performed on Specter-DIY, or using any other PSBT-native hardware wallet that doesn't artifically restrict BIP32 paths.
+This can also be performed on Specter-DIY, or using any other PSBT-native hardware wallet that doesn't arbitrarily restrict BIP32 paths.

 ![image](multiwallet_sellx12_blinded_spend.png)